Foreman overview and concepts

 Trend

 A means of tracking changes in specific parts of Foreman infrastructure.
 Configure trends in Foreman web UI under Monitor > Trends.
+Requires foreman_statistics plugin on your Foreman server.

 Updating Foreman